 * The lights in the lab are on.

 Our research group includes about 10 undergraduate and graduate students.
 Our lab in 2-203 Keller Hall is equipped with high-end graphics workstations that drive a series of innovative visual displays and interactive devices.
-Major equipment includes a Multi-Surface, Multi-Touch Virtual Reality Environment and a 3D Haptic (Force-Feedback) Display.
+Major equipment includes a 4-wall CAVE Virtual Reality display; a Multi-Surface, Multi-Touch Virtual Reality Environment; and a 3D Haptic (Force-Feedback) Display.
 We also work regularly with the visualization facilities at the Minnesota Supercomputing Institute.more on the lab

 Academic presentations, teaching at the University of Minnesota, and reaching out to the local community are all important ways that we disseminate the results of our research.
 Many of our academic talks are available online.
 At the U, there are many great ways for students to get involved.
 And, in the local community, we work with K-12 schools and organizations, such as the Science Museum of Minnesota and the Minnesota State Fair.more on education

 Research Spotlight: Bringing art to science with the IV/Lab

 September 2018: The IV/LAB is featured in a University video series showcasing several research labs in the College of Science and Engineering.More News